kian1991/micro-url/README.md

 Tiny URL shortener built with Bun + Hono, a Svelte frontend, Redis for storage, and Traefik as the local API gateway.

-This README covers local development only (Traefik in Docker).
-Production will be added later.
+This README covers local development (Traefik in Docker) and a production outline (Terraform on AWS).
+See `infra/README.md` for full cloud details.

 ## Overview